banisterious/obsidian-oneirometrics/docs/ISSUES.md

 - Added logging for filter interactions
 - Improved accessibility features
 - Enhanced mobile responsiveness
+- Added column-specific classes to both <th> and <td> elements in the detailed dream entries table for precise CSS targeting (e.g., .column-date, .column-content, .column-metric-<metricname>).
+This is not yet implemented for the summary table.

 ### Logging System
 - Added structured logging with categories